ignacioborraz/adopt-me-node/README.md

 # SWAGGER PET STORE
 Backend app developed with nodeJS and express

-The application connects to a MySQL database through the SEQUELIZE framework (ORM)
+The application connects to a AWS database through the SEQUELIZE framework (ORM).

-MVC development pattern views were generated with PUG
+Views of MVC were generated with PUG

 Unit and coverage tests were run with JEST and SUPERTEST